0H3rY0/0H3rY0/README.md

 # 💫 About Me:
 I'm currently learning programming at a coding school and building projects mainly with React.
-While I focus on front-end, I'm also exploring other technologies to broaden my skills.
-I'm eager to grow as a developer and take on new challenges.
+I focus on front-end development and want to grow as a front-end developer, but I also know the basics of back-end and stay open to full-stack opportunities in the future.
+I'm always eager to learn and take on new challenges.

 ## 🌐 Socials: